jxiao1/documents/docs/git/git_commands.rst

                ? - print help

-    git clean -fd		        #Clear all unmanaged files git checkout .		        #Clear all changes to the managed files
+    git clean -fd		        #Clear all unmanaged files git clean -fX                       #Clear all the files defined in .gitignore git checkout .		        #Clear all changes to the managed files

     git commit -s	                #Add signoff line automatically, and need to add log message in editor.